Velrok/blockchainclj/readme.md

 # blockchain

-A native implementation of block chain in clojure.
+A naive implementation of block chain in clojure.
 Mainly for my personal learning.

 ## This is a pet project